 After hearing the story, the king said, “I cannot understand cryptic messages like this.
 Just catch the thieves and bring them to me.”
 But the Bodhisatta was determined to protect the foolish king, so he told another story.

 - A village potter got all his clay from a deep pit inside a cave.
 One time while he was inside digging, a large storm sprang up and the heavy rain caused a flood that collapsed the pit, so the clay that gave the potter his livelihood crushed his head.

-Again the king said he did not want to interpret hidden meanings: “Catch them and hand them over to me.”
+Again the king said he did not want to interpret hidden meanings.
+“Catch them and hand them over to me,” he said.
 But to avoid publicly naming the king, the Bodhisatta told another story.

 The king did not understand and said, “Just bring me the thieves.”
 Instead, the Bodhisatta told another story.

 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

 As before, the king said, “If you are able, bring me the thieves.”
 Still hoping to make the king understand, he told another story.